Jamie Langfield: 2011–12 season and Loan to Forfar Athletic

-In May 2011, Langfield signed a one-year extension to his Aberdeen contract.
-He was previously told he had to take a pay-cut if he were to stay at the club, having been amongst three of the Dons highest-paid players.
-Later that month, he suffered a brain seizure and was taken to hospital in Glasgow.
+Shortly after the end of the 2011–12 season, Langfield suffered a brain seizure and was taken to hospital in Glasgow.
 Two days later, he was released from hospital as he continued his recovery.
-Aberdeen manager Craig Brown said he would allow Langfield to decide when he would resume playing and said he would not be back in action until he was 100 per cent.
-He returned to training in September 2011.
+Aberdeen manager Craig Brown said he would allow Langfield to decide when he would resume playing and said he would not be back in action until he was 100 per cent recovered.
+It was expected that Langfield would return to training by September.
 Following his return, Brown stated he was considering letting Langfield join a club on loan, describing it as "a bit premature to be thinking about putting him into the first team".
 Langfield admitted he thought the seizure could have ended his career but that he believed it could make him a better keeper, and he would be taking medication in case of another seizure.
+On 31 October 2011, Langfield made his return for Aberdeen’s reserve team, in a 5–1 win against Dundee United.